msyea/msyea.github.io/_posts/2016-04-04-european-referrandum.md

 There are other facts and figures, geopolitical and economic arguments (most supporting remain) but I don't think they really matter.
 I want to continue to work, be friends and trade with our closest european partners and remain "in Europe".
-However we need to "leave the EU" and if we can destroy it.
+However we need to "leave the EU" and if we can, destroy it.